 Before we proceed with our skilled labor vs. unskilled labor comparison, we would like to mention that there are also some specific job positions that land somewhere in between.

-Unskilled labor refers to those types of the workforce that demand only a very limited set of skills.
+Unskilled labor refers to those types of workforces that demand only a limited set of skills.

 Unskilled laborers typically have a lower level of education and hold just a high school diploma, GED, or do not have any of those.